axelle-le-rate/Super-Smash-Bros-Data-Analysis/README.md

 - Incorporate real match data to analyze win rates per character.
 - Apply machine learning to predict character effectiveness in different matchups.
 - Expand analysis to compare Super Smash Bros.
 Ultimate with past game versions.

+## 📝 Note on ChatGPT Assistance
+During the development and debugging phases of this project, I referenced valuable conversations with ChatGPT that helped me resolve coding issues and improve the overall solution.
+Unfortunately, these conversations are no longer accessible due to platform limitations, so the specific details cannot be provided here.
+However, the guidance and debugging steps from those interactions were integral to the project.